Setup & Getting Started (Ardupilot)

 : 231 Set to DroneCAN for the integrated LED’s type

 3.)
-There is no external safety switch on the GPS unit, so either set BRD_SAFETY_DEFLT
+On the RM3100 version, there is no external safety switch on the GPS unit, so ensure that BRD_SAFETY_DEFLT

 (BRD_SAFETY_ENABLE